 - The staging area is usually in the

 .git directory is the folder Git creates inside the working directory you have instructed it to track.

 .git folder is where Git stores the object databases and metadata of the file(s) you have instructed it to monitor.

 .gitdirectory is the life of Git — it is the item copied when you clone a repository from another computer (or an online platform like GitHub).

 - Files in the committed state reside in the

 - A repository is another name for a folder.

 The basic Git workflow

-Staging means information about the staged file gets included in a file (called “index”) in the
+- Staging puts information about the staged file in a file (called “index”) located inside the

-Brown and blue wooden cabinet photo by Nana Smirnova
+Featured Image: Brown and blue wooden cabinet by Nana Smirnova